Andromache, Queensland: Geography

+The Andromache State Forest is in the west of the locality, while the Proserpine State Forest is in the north of the locality extending into a number of neighbouring localities.
+The Andromache Conservation Park is in the north-east of the locality extending into neighbouring Goorganga Creek.
+Apart from these protected areas, the land use in the locality is predominantly grazing on native vegetation.

 History

 Named after the Andromache River which first appears on a survey map of a route for a telegraph line from Bowen to Mackay drawn in late 1864 by surveyor and entrepreneur T.H.
 Fitzgerald.
 It is possible he gave the name.
 Andromache was the wife of the legendary Greek hero, Hector.

 Andromache Provisional School opened circa 1891 and closed circa 1893.

-Andromache River Prosivional School opened in In 1927 and closed in 1928.
+Andromache River Prosivional School opened in 1927 and closed in 1928.

+In 1923, a large steel-and-concrete railway bridge was erected over the Andromache River as part of the construction of the North Coast railway line.
+It is on the boundary of three adjacent localities (Andromache, Bloomsbury, and Thoopara).